Here are answers to some initial questions you might have about pet-friendly workplaces.

 How do we ensure good pet behavior?

-Many pet owners love the idea of pet-friendly workplaces.
+Many pet parents love the idea of pet-friendly workplaces.
 They’ll be excited by the chance to bring pets to work, so they’re likely to work hard to help pets succeed.
-Still, for the protection of everyone involved, you’ll want to have a formal policy that specifies requirements for pet owners, pets and their behavior.
+Still, for the protection of everyone involved, you’ll want to have a formal policy that specifies requirements for pet parents, pets and their behavior.

 Participants must agree to be responsible for their pet’s behavior, well-being, hygiene and happiness.
 They need to accept all liability for anything that their pet might do or that might happen to their pet while on your premises.
 Beyond that, they should agree to standards such as keeping their pet controlled, cleaning up any accidents, ensuring that their pet doesn’t disrupt work, and providing pet wellness items like waste bags and water bowls.